covverapp/stand-with-israel/README.md

 Support the people of Israel as they face the aftermath of the atrocities committed by Hamas on October 7th

-Add a `Stand With Israel` banner to your website:
+Add a `Stand With Israel` banner to your website (responsive and browser compatible):

 ```html
 <iframe